AJIXuMuK/AJIXuMuK.github.io/_posts/2020-10-01-attending-in-person-event.md

 All passenger and personnel were wearing masks during the whole flight.
 Of course you could take off your mask to drink water.
 But other than that - masks are mandatory.<br />
 Regarding the water and service onboard.
 There were no way to purchase something, but each passenger got a bottle of water, a cookie and a desinfecting napkin in a zip-bag while loading the aircraft.<br />
 The second leg (Dallas - Springfield) was a regional flight on Embraer ERJ-145.
 This aircraft has 2 rows one side and single row other side.
 I was happy to book a single row sit and had a distance to any other passengers.<br />
-Again, all passengers and crew were wearing masks.<br >
+Again, all passengers and crew were wearing masks.<br />
+And again - no temperature checks prior or during the boarding.<br />
 Subjectively, I was expecting something more from the flights during the pandemic.
 I can't say what exactly, but overall feeling was - there should be something to feel completely safe.
 Maybe it's just me.
 ### Rides
 ![Uber, image source: https://www.hurriyetdailynews.com/](./assets/images/posts/2020/2020-10-01-uber.jpg)<br />